Themezly/Documentation/pages/framework/page-builder/page-builder-templates.md

 </a>
 </div>

-Creatus theme page builder comes with an ability to create __Custom page builder templates__ and  __Template Library__ with over 150 predefined page buider templates.
+Creatus theme page builder comes with an ability to create __Custom page builder templates__ and  __Template Library__ with over 150 predefined page builder templates.

 ### Custom page builder templates